Home-dried herbs are also free of bacteria, mould, and yeast. Plus by growing your own herbs, you can also choose varieties as per taste.

 This method is suited for herb varieties like mint, basil, chives, thyme, coriander, and rosemary.

-Once you have dried or frozen your homegrown herbs, enjoy their fresh flavors all year long.
+Once you have dried or frozen your homegrown herbs, enjoy their fresh flavours all year long.
 Store the dried herbs into small, airtight containers.
 Do not forget to label and date them!
 Keep these containers in a cool and dark place.
 Your herbs will be potent for six and 12 months.
-The sooner you use them, the more flavor and fragrance they will add.
-Pro tip on storing dried herbs- your dried herbs will retain more flavor if you store the whole leaves.
+The sooner you use them, the more flavour and fragrance they will add.
+Pro-tip on storing dried herbs- your dried herbs will retain more flavour if you store the whole leaves.
 You could crush them when you are about to use them.

 Using dried herbs

 Dried herbs, unlike fresh ones, can be added anytime in a recipe.
-The flavors can develop within the dish.
+The flavours can develop within the dish.
 Use your home dried herbs in teas and soups.
-They also make perfect seasoning for appetizers, salads, pizza and sauteed vegetables.
+They also make the perfect seasoning for appetizers, salads, pizza and sauteed vegetables.
 Pour boiling water over a teaspoon of the dried herb, or more to taste, and steep for 5 to 7 minutes.
 Voila!
-Enjoy your healthy tea or share with neighbors, or give away as gifts!
+Enjoy your healthy tea or share with neighbours, or give away as gifts!